kenstler/aws-ml-iot-lab/Challenge_1/README.md

 ![Alt text](../screenshots/jupyter_notebook_0.png)

-A Jupyter notebook is essential an interactive document that processes code blocks and produces output.
+A Jupyter notebook is an interactive document that processes code blocks and produces output, and is commonly used in data exploration and experimentation.
 You can navigate through the code blocks using the arrow keys; the code block you're currently on will be highlighted in a box with a blue edge.
-You'll notice that there are two kinds of blocks, Markdown blocks and code blocks.
+You'll notice that there are two kinds of blocks, markdown blocks and code blocks.

 The markdown blocks are just there to provide accompanying documentation to the notebook, but we actually want to run the code blocks.
 To do this, simply click **Control+Return** while over a code block.
-This sends the code block to an ipython kernel that runs the code sequentially like a script, and returns any output.
+This sends the code block to an ipython kernel that runs the code sequentially like a script, and returns output, if any.

 The ipython kernel keeps track of the state of the code ran so far, so it's important to run code blocks sequentially from the top-down so it can process in the correct order.
 When you run a code block, the "In" next to the block indicates the state of the kernel; it will either show a "\*" to indicate that the code block is still processing, or it will show an integer that shows the order in which the blocks were run since the notebook was launched.
 (These are already there by default).

 Please proceed to run each code block, until you're told to return to these instructions

-Once you've reached **STOP**, you'll have seen the inference code and will likely have guessed that we need to insert the S3 bucket name you created into the "<your-nucket-name>" placeholder.
+Once you've reached **STOP**, you'll have seen the inference code and will likely have guessed that we need to insert the S3 bucket name you created into the "your-bucket-name" placeholder.
 To do this, go to the jupyter dashboard, and open "mxnet_ssd_face_detection_rekognition.py".

 The dashboard will then open a text editor.
 Once there, replace the "your-bucket" (highlighted) with the bucket name you created earlier: